Wiang Tha-Kan , the forgotten ancient city

-Wiang Tha Kan is an ancient settlement and archaeological site, about 35 km south of Chiang Mai.
-It is often confused with Wiang Kum Kam, another archaeological site, close to Chiang Mai.
-Wiang Tha Kan is often misspelt as Wiang Tha Kan.
+Wiang Tha Kan (เวียงท่ากาน) is an ancient settlement and archaeological site, about 35 km south of Chiang Mai.
 In and around the current village there are 22 archaeological sites, mostly ruins of temples.
 The settlement was rectangular, 500 by 700 meters in size.
 There were double earthen walls and a moat, parts of which are still visible.
 Some of the temple ruins are within this area; some of them are outside.
 It is located in a beautiful area, not far from the Ping River.

 The History of Wiang Tha Kan

 It is not easy to find information about the history of this archaeological site.
 The settlement dates back to the period of the Mon Kingdom Hariphunchai (ca.750-1282).
 King Mangrai, the founder of Chiang Mai, conquered Hariphunchai in 1282 and founded Wiang Kum Kam afterwards.
 Wiang Tha Kan thus predates Wiang Kum Kam.
 After the demise of the Hariphunchai Kingdom, it became part of the Lanna kingdom.
 The construction of the temples of Wiang Tha Kan took place in the period after the settlement became part of the Lanna Kingdom.
 The oldest parts of the settlement are probably the moat and city walls.
 In 1558 Burmese troops conquered the Lanna Kingdom, after which Lanna became a part of a Burmese empire until the end of the 18th century.